tsoding/snitch/README.md

 ### Issue Title Transformation

 You can apply project local issue title transformations.
-Create `.snitch.yaml` file in the root of the project with the following
+Create `.snitch.yaml` file in the root of the project or in `$HOME/.config/snitch/snitch.yaml` with the following content:
-content:

 ```yaml
 title: